Oligocene: Fauna

 Australia and South America became geographically isolated and developed their own distinctive endemic fauna.
 These included the New World and Old World monkeys.
 The South American continent was home to animals such as pyrotheres and astrapotheres, as well as litopterns and notoungulates.
 Sebecosuchians, terror birds, and carnivorous metatheres, like the borhyaenids remained the dominant predators.

-Africa was also relative isolated and retained its endemic fauna.
+Africa was also relatively isolated and retained its endemic fauna.
 These included mastodonts, hyraxes, arsinoitheres, and other archaic forms.
 Egypt in the Oligocene was an environment of lush forested deltas.
+Nevertheless, the Early Oligocene saw a major reduction in the diversity of many Afro-Arabian mammal clades, including hyaenodonts, primates, and hystricognath and anomaluroid rodents.

+During the Oligocene, the Tethyan marine biodiversity hotspot collapsed as the Tethys Ocean contracted.
+The seas around Southeast Asia and Australia became the new dominant hotspot of marine biodiversity.
 At sea, 97% of marine snail species, 89% of clams, and 50% of echinoderms of the Gulf Coast did not survive past the earliest Oligocene.
 New species evolved, but the overall diversity diminished.
 Cold-water mollusks migrated around the Pacific Rim from Alaska and Siberia.
 The marine animals of Oligocene oceans resembled today's fauna, such as the bivalves.
 Calcareous cirratulids appeared in the Oligocene.

+The Oligocene saw the emergence of parrotfishes, as the centre of marine biodiversity shifted from the Central Tethys eastward into the Indo-Pacific.
 The fossil record of marine mammals is a little spotty during this time, and not as well known as the Eocene or Miocene, but some fossils have been found.
 The baleen whales and toothed whales had just appeared, and their ancestors, the archaeocete cetaceans began to decrease in diversity due to their lack of echolocation, which was very useful as the water became colder and cloudier.
 Other factors to their decline could include climate changes and competition with today's modern cetaceans and the requiem sharks, which also appeared in this epoch.
 Early desmostylians, like Behemotops, are known from the Oligocene.
 Pinnipeds appeared near the end of the epoch from an otter-like ancestor.